 On Monday, the conference committee tasked with reconciling differences between the House and Senate-passed tax bills released the compromise conference report that must now go back to each House for approval before the final bill is sent to the President to be signed into law.
 APTA communicated its concerns to Congress on a number of issues in the bill.
-To view the letter APTA that APTA sent to the conference committee highlighting industry priorities, please click here.
+To view the letter APTA sent to the conference committee highlighting industry priorities, please click here.

 The bill preserves current law on Private Activity Bonds (PAB’s), which the House bill would have eliminated, thereby preserving an important infrastructure financing mechanism.
 The conference bill retains most current law on municipal bonds, but eliminates the advance refundability of municipal bonds, something APTA sought to retain.
 The ability to take advantage of lower interest rates for a one-time refinance enhances the attractiveness of municipal bonds, and the elimination of advance refunding will result in higher costs for communities that will not be able to do advance refunding.